GM-Backed Coskata Breaks Ground on Feedstock-Flexible Ethanol Facility

 What if we could quickly and cheaply make ethanol using any cellulosic feedstock, including wood chips and construction waste?
 That’s exactly what Coskata claims it can do with its new semi-commercial flex ethanol facility, launched last week in Madison, Pennsylvania.

-The company, backed financially by an unspecified amount of cash from GM, claims that its modular facility is the first commercially-viable, flex feedstock ethanol facility to ever be built.
-The plant practically churns out on-demand ethanol–it only few minutes for the facility to turn feedstock into the substance.
+The company, backed financially by an unspecified amount of cash from GM, claims that its modular facility is the first commercially viable, flex feedstock ethanol facility to be built.
+The plant practically churns out on-demand ethanol–it only a few minutes for the facility to turn feedstock into the substance.

 Now that Coskata has unveiled its pilot plant, the ethanol-maker wants to license its technology to other companies and maybe even expand to other countries.